mynamesleon/detection/README.md

 - requestAnimFrame (function - uses the browser's native requestAnimationFrame function, or a polyfill if unsupported.
 Will only be added as a class if the native browser function is supported.)
 - cancelAnimFrame (functions - uses the browser's native cancelAnimationFrame function, or a polyfill if unsupported.
 Will only be added as a class if the native browser function is supported.)

+##### Using requestAnimFrame
+The native request and cancel animation frame functions have to be executed in the context of the window to prevent an illegal invocation error.
+So instead of using `client.requestAnimFrame(functionCall)`, you'll need to use `client.requestAnimFrame.call(window, functionCall)`.

 ## Creating your own checks

 The script exposes two additional functions via the client object: `client.uaCheck(stringToCheck)` and `client.cssCheck(stringOrArray)`